oscarthse/stochlab/README.md

 # stochlab

-*A small, serious library for discrete-time stochastic processes, Monte Carlo simulation, and analytics.*
+*A compact library for discrete-time stochastic processes, Monte Carlo simulation, and analytics.*

 ---